 The islands’ geographic separation makes it challenging to hold regular meetings but board members communicate electronically as needed and meet in person when possible.
 In accordance with non-profit regulations, an Annual General Meeting is held each year.

-The organization's bylaws were recently updated (2019).
+The organization's bylaws were signficantly revised in 2019.
 One of the outcomes was to give each island two seats on the regional board to ensure equal representation regardless of population.
 Another important outcome was to create a framework wherein each island can form its own branch, offering autonomy to manage local affairs while benefiting from the regional "umbrella" of support.
-The first such branch to form has been on Mayne Island.
+The first such branch to form was Mayne Island (2019) followed by Saturna Island (2021).

-BC Ferries Partnership The Southern Gulf Island Arts Council organizes and installs exhibits in the "floating gallery" display cases on BC Ferries vessels.
-This currently includes the Queen of Cumberland from Swartz Bay, and the Salish ferry designated to serve the Tsawwassen route.
+The Southern Gulf Island Arts Council organizes and installs exhibits in the "floating gallery" display cases on BC Ferries vessels.
+This currently includes the Queen of Cumberland from Swartz Bay, and two Salish class ferries designated to serve the Tsawwassen and Swartz Bay routes serving the Southern Gulf Islands.
 We are grateful to BC Ferries for the ongoing opportunity to showcase the work of our members.